monistdavid/KNOWLEDGE/Weekly Reading/11.20/main_paper A Simple Framework for Contrastive Learning of Visual Representations.md

         tend to learn more general patterns.
         Stability in Optimization: Adding weight decay can also stabilize the training process, especially when using large learning rates.
+    4. from the paper, the author mentioned:  unsupervised learning benefits more from bigger models than its supervised counterpart
+        Since the unsupervised learning is not using the lable, it is less likely it will overfit the data.
+So it a deeper model could actually help it understand more about the generalized features of the data.
+The more data the deeper model, the better for the unsupervised learning.

+        Capacity Utilization:
+        Larger models with more parameters could overfit the training data if those parameters were fully utilized to capture every detail, including noise.
+However, the nature of unsupervised learning tasks often means that not all parameters are needed to achieve the learning objective.
+        This underutilization of capacity can be a form of implicit regularization because the model doesn't fully adapt to the specifics of the training set.
+Instead, it maintains a level of generality in the features it learns.
+    5. from the paper, the author mentioned:  the hidden layer before the projection head is a better representation than the layer after.
+        It is not actually more information, the better?
+The main gola is to discriminate, but why isn't the more information the better?

 Summary
 ===============